Crafting Orders and Recrafting Guide for Dragonflight

 Fulfilling a Crafting Order

-Once you find a order you wish to craft, click on it to open up a detailed view window.
-In this window you can see who placed the order, your cut of the gold and additional Crafting Details.
-If you are satisifed with everything you can click on Start Order to pick it up for yourself, preventing any of the other crafters access to that specific Order.
+Once you find an order you wish to craft, click on it to open up a detailed view window.
+In this window, you can see who placed the Order, your cut of the gold, and additional Crafting Details.
+If you are satisfied with everything, you can click on Start Order to pick it up for yourself, preventing any of the other Crafter's access to that specific Order.

 4.